Korto Cavitation Services

 • How is the test performed?

-For the installation of the measurement equipment, half a day of a turbine standstill is necessary.
-The measurements last for a few hours or a few days, depending on the scope of the test program and availability of the operating points.
+For the installation of the measurement equipment, half a day of turbine standstill is necessary.
+The measurements last for a few hours or a few days, depending on the scope of the test programme and access to the operating points.
 For one head value, 20-30 load steps are necessary.
 Depending on the revolution frequency, the measurement on each stabilised step lasts for 5-10 minutes.

-The resulting cavitation-intensity functions I(Ο), I(Ο,Θ), I(Ο,Θ,Φ), J(Ο) and J(Ο,Φ) (see in Introduction) are derived and saved.
+The resulting cavitation-intensity functions I(Ο), I(Ο,Θ), I(Ο,Θ,Φ), J(Ο) and J(Ο,Φ) (see Introduction) are derived and saved.
 The analysis and interpretation of these data are performed off-line.
-The report with practical conclusions and recommendations is delivered after a few days or a few weeks, depending on a case.
+The report with practical conclusions and recommendations is delivered after a few days or a few weeks, depending on the case.

 • An illustration of the test results